kondaa1/GVSU-CIS641-Nidhyana/docs/software_requirements_specification_final.md

 # Local Business Employee Management
 ## _Software Requirements_
-The software requirements section describes the features and Functional & Non-functional requirements of the expected system.
+The software requirements section describes the features,Functional and Non-functional requirements of the expected system.
 In this section, we gather and process the requirements from the end-user (client), analyze and document them as Functional and Non-Functional requirements.

 ### Functional Requirements